-In class we use the 'It's Good to be Green!' chart to keep track of negative behaviours.
+We use the 'It's Good to be Green!' chart to keep track of negative behaviours.
 If a child is not following the rules, then they are given a 'Stop and Think' card which is added to their place on the chart.
-At first this will be placed in vertically to remind the child that they are displaying an unwanted behaviour.
-The next time the child doesn't follow the rules then the 'Stop and Think' card will be turned horizontally.
 The child will then need to speak to their teacher at the end of the session about their behaviour and apologise.

 If they continue to make the wrong choice, then a yellow card will be added to the child's place on the chart.
-This means that they will miss playtime or be removed to their partner class for 5 or 10 minutes (5 mins EYFS and KS1, 10 mins KS2).
+In some instances, a child will be given a yellow card straight away as indicated in the sanctions chart.
+This means that they will miss playtime or be removed to their partner class, if an incident occurs in the afternoon, for 5 or 10 minutes (5 mins EYFS and KS1, 10 mins KS2).
 The child will need to speak to their teacher about their behaviour and apologise.
-The child's parents will be informed by the class teacher at the end of the school day.

 If a child continues to make the wrong choice or for serious incidents, then a red card is added to the child's place on the chart.
 The child will be sent to the Head teacher or Assistant Head teacher (Mrs. Abel - EYFS and KS1 or Mrs. Stack - KS2).
 The child will complete a reflection form and an appropriate sanction will be given.
 The child's parents will be informed but for more serious incidents they may be asked to come into school to discuss what has happened.
-If a child receives a red card in the morning session, then they will be reset to yellow for the afternoon.
-The sanctions they have received for the red card still stand.

-See appendix D for classroom sanctions charts.
+See appendix D for the sanction charts.